 This policy needs to be read in conjunction with relevant Town Centre Strategies and Development Control Plans.
-Further information on current documents or information can be obtained from Council's web site www.fairfieldcity.nsw.gov.au or by contacting Council's Customer Service Centre.
+Further information on current documents or information can be obtained from Council's web site www.fairfieldcity.nsw.gov.au or by contacting Council's Customer Service Centre on 9725 0222.